Procedure of Filing Trademark Opposition

 How long does it take to proceed with the opposition procedure?

-Currently it takes around one year and a half to go from opposition filing to a final ruling.
+Currently it takes around one year from opposition filing to a final ruling.